 The shelf life of essential oils affects the properties and usability of oils.
 The shelf life of each bottle of essential oil may be different because a large number of factors affect the shelf life.
 Read on further to learn about what factors affect the shelf life and how to improve it.

-Essential oils do not expire in the traditional sense, means they do not turn rancid.
-However; they degrade their aroma quality and lose their therapeutic values over period of time and may become ineffective for applications like aromatherapy.
+Essential oils do not expire in the traditional sense, which means they do not turn rancid.
+However; they degrade their aroma quality and lose their therapeutic values over a period of time and may become ineffective for applications like aromatherapy.

 However, at times these changes might not be easy to detect and experience is required to figure out the difference.